 “Jim, darling,” she cried, “don’t look at me that way.
 I had my hair cut off and sold because I couldn’t have lived through Christmas without giving you a present.
 It’ll grow out again — you won’t mind, will you?
 I just had to do it.
 My hair grows awfully fast.
 Say `Merry Christmas!’
 Jim, and let’s be happy.
 You don’t know what a nice — what a beautiful, nice gift I’ve got for you.”

-“You’ve cut off your hair?” asked Jim, laboriously, as if he had not arrived at that fact yet even after the hardest mental labor.
+“You’ve cut off your hair?” asked Jim, laboriously, as if he had not arrived at that fact yet.

 “Cut it off and sold it,” said Della.
 “Amn’t I just as well, anyhow?
 I’m me without my hair, ain’t I?”